jlmelville/smallvis/docs/spectral.md

 as long as you remember to convert back by
 $v_{P\left(\alpha\right)} = D^{\left(\alpha\right)-1/2} v_{P\left(\alpha\right)sym}$,
 so you could just choose whichever is most computationally convenient to you.
+Conceptually it seems like it would make more sense to use the degree matrix after the alpha-normalization.

 It's particularly lamentable that you have to deal with reading both
 $D^{\left( \alpha \right)-1}$ (the inverse of the diagonal matrix